Check out our new Drillers Portal

 - NSW Class 4 licence allows the activities of a Class 3 licence and also allows the use of gravel filter envelope completion techniques Requires a Screens and Gravel Pack Certificate.

 - NSW Class 5 licence allows the activities of a Class 2 licence and also allows the construction of flowing and non-flowing bores that penetrate the sandstone aquifers of the Great Artesian Basin and the construction of flowing bores elsewhere in NSW.

 - NSW Class 6 licence allows the activities of both a Class 4 licence and a Class 5 licence.

-Drillers must hold a drilling licence to construct a water bore and are only permitted to drill the kind of bore specified in their licence class.
-It is an offence for a driller to drill a bore that is outside their licence class.
+Penalties may be imposed for illegal bore drilling which include licence cancellation and/or prosecution.
+Drillers must hold a drilling licence and are only permitted to drill the type of bore specified in the licence class.
+It is an offence for a driller to drill a bore that is outside the licensed class.